-- Permit students to make up the work they missed while they were out due to pregnancy or any related conditions, including recovery from childbirth. (what about leave after the birth or adoption that is not medically necessary ie baby bonding?)
+- Permit students to make up the work they missed while they were out due to pregnancy or any related conditions, including recovery from childbirth.

 - Provide the same services to pregnant students that are provided to other students with temporary medical conditions.